✓ ✓

 Flokk’s synopsis:

-1. The sentiment expressed by Ms. Fairbrother’s change.org petition is legitimate.
+1. The frustration expressed by Ms. Fairbrother’s change.org petition, and expressed by ranchers that assembled in Innisfail and the ABP town hall in Calgary, is legitimate.
 Canadian ranchers are being mandated, under threat of financial penalty, to take on cost and effort without clear justification, without compensation, without support, and with access to only expensive, obsolete, often unusable, technical solutions.
 The strategy of the CFIA and CCIA is obsolete, heavy handed, unresponsive, un-resourced and punitive and was always, and remains, doomed to fail.

-2. The outcome Ms. Fairbrother’s change.org petition requests, “stop the implementation of these new CFIA traceability regulations” cannot be realized.
+2. The outcome Ms. Fairbrother’s change.org petition requests, “stop the implementation of these new CFIA traceability regulations”, and the meeting in Innisfail proposed, “the federal government to halt its plans to change the animal traceability system”, cannot be realized.
 Industry consensus was established following the BSE crises, and has been sustained, that resolving known deficiencies in Canadian livestock animal traceability is necessary to ensure domestic food safety and sustain and expand export markets.

-3. No actor is prepared to own a decision to sustain the unresolved known deficiencies in Canadian livestock animal traceability.
+3. No actor is prepared to own the decision to sustain the unresolved known deficiencies in Canadian livestock animal traceability.

 4. Peer pressure is the only incentive that can secure universal rancher participation in animal movement reporting.
 Effective support to ranchers digitizing traceability and productivity of their herds would secure voluntary participation from the majority.
 Peer pressure would then bring on the majority of ranchers now objecting to participation.

-5. Continuing the current strategy to implement the traceability regulation amendment; threatening ranchers with fines to force them to adopt obsolete single outcome tools not providing a return, will only result in expanding and entrenching the resistant minority.
+5. Continuing current strategy to implement the traceability regulation amendment; threatening ranchers with fines to force them to adopt obsolete single outcome tools not providing a return, will only expand and entrench the resistant minority.

 6. No solution is possible while accountability to realize livestock traceability remains diffused across 36 independent, uncoordinated, and un-resourced authorities and stakeholders.